vitordeoliveira/RustBook/chapter_14/README.md

 Be careful, because a publish is permanent.
 The version can never be overwritten, and the code cannot be deleted.
-One major goal of crates.io is to act as a permanent archive of code so that builds of all projects that depend on crates from crates.io will continue to work.
-Allowing version deletions would make fulfilling that goal impossible.
+One major goal of crates.io is to act as a permanent archive of code so that builds of all projects that depend on crates from crates.io will continue to work.r Allowing version deletions would make fulfilling that goal impossible.
 However, there is no limit to the number of crate versions you can publish.